chikondi1/finalproject/README.md

 ### Let's Code! ###
 Now that we have some background knowledge on C, let's code in Python and also C!
 We will be using a lab that is taken from IDCE 302: Python Programming.
 We will be creating a code that shows temperature suitability mapping for
-When coding in C, you are able to use Python, Google Colab, Jupyter Notebooks or anything that can read C.
+When coding in C, you are able to use Python, Google Colab, Jupyter Notebooks or anything that can read Python.
+In order to write in C, I used CLion, which is an IDE for writing code in C, however you may use something else such as Visual Studio or Eclipse.

+'''
 #This function classifies which numerical temperature will go into which category.
 class Temperature:
   def feelTemp(x):